CallumKerrEdwards/ci-config/README.md

 Once Drone is up and running, this repository can be activated.
 Then subsequent commits will redeploy the stack, once all the secrets defined in `.drone.yaml` have been set in Drone.

+## Runners

+This `docker-compose.yaml` starts a Docker Runner, but additionally an [Exec Runner](https://docs.drone.io/runner/exec/overview/) needs to be installed.